datalad-handbook/book/docs/basics/101-106-nesting.rst

 would show you the full shasum).
 Thus, your dataset does not only know the origin of its subdataset, but also its version, i.e., it has an identifier of the stage of the subdatasets evolution.
-This is what is meant by "the top-level DataLad dataset (the *superdataset*) only stores *which version* of the subdataset is currently used".
+This is what is meant by "the top-level DataLad dataset (the *superdataset*) stores the currently used version of a *subdataset* only through a reference".

 Importantly, once we have learnt how to make use of the history of a dataset, we can set subdatasets to previous states, or *update* them.